 Azure Resource Health helps you diagnose and get support for service problems that affect your Azure resources.
 It reports on the current and past health of your resources.

 Azure status reports on service problems that affect a broad set of Azure customers.
 Resource Health gives you a personalized dashboard of the health of your resources.
-Resource Health shows all the times that your resources have been unavailable because of Azure service problems.
-This data makes it easy for you to see if an SLA was violated.
+Resource Health shows all the times that your resources are unavailable because of Azure service problems.
+This data makes it easy for you to see if a Service Level Agreement (SLA) was violated.

 Resource definition and health assessment